lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 clock automatically during the initial start up without any action from the operator.
 This requires a rp2040_w model though.

+## ADIF Logbook

+If the **#define FSBROWSER 1** and **#define ADIF 1** statements are included then a flash memory filesystem is configured and every QSO performed by the transceiver, either in manual or automatic mode, is logged using the ADIF format into a file called **"/rdx.adif"** In order for the flash memory based file system to be enabled the Tools/Flash Size IDE parameter must be set to "2M Sketch 1948KB FS 64KB", this will create a 64K flash memory based storage area managed using a simple file system.
+The capacity of the storage is very limited but enough to store about 100-sh FT8 contacts on it.
+To recover, edit or erase the file you can use the Web Browser File System facility (FSBROWSER needs to be activated for that).

 ## GUI